combinator-ml/combinator/docs/stacks/bodywork-mlflow.md

 # Bodywork + MLflow

-This stack allows you to experiment with Bodywork and MLflow together.
-[Bodywork](https://github.com/bodywork-ml/bodywork-core) is an open-source MLOps tool for deploying machine learning projects to Kubernetes.
-[MLflow](https://www.mlflow.org) is also a MLOps tool, focused on managing the machine learning lifecycle (tracking metrics and managing ML arteacts, such as trained models).
+This tutorial enables you to experiment with Bodywork and MLflow combined into a single open-source MLOps stack.
+[Bodywork](https://github.com/bodywork-ml/bodywork-core) is a tool that focuses on the deployment of machine learning projects to Kubernetes.
+[MLflow](https://www.mlflow.org) is a tool for managing the machine learning lifecycle (tracking metrics and managing ML arteacts, such as trained models).

 We have developed an example train-and-serve pipeline to demonstrate Bodywork and MLflow working side-by-side, which you can explore in [this GitHub repository](https://github.com/bodywork-ml/bodywork-pipeline-with-mlflow).
 The pipeline uses MLflow to track the training metrics and manage trained models.
 The pipeline consists of two stages, defined in two executable Python modules: